 Complete the the "Application for the JSU Teacher Education Program" and return to the Teacher Service Center.

 Successfully complete all three components of the Alabama Educator Certification Assessment Program (AECAP).
 TEP candidates may register online.
 The AECAP is offered only four or five times per year.
 At the time of registration, TEP candidates must request for scores to be sent to JSU and the Alabama State Department of Education.

 Successfully complete the Teacher Education Program Orientation Course (ED 300).
 This course is offered fall and spring semesters only and includes 30 hours of classroom observation.

 Proof of background clearance must be provided to the Teacher Service Center.
 Previous clearance (substitute license, teacher's aide, or school staff) may be acceptable.
 Please contact the Teacher Service Center for more information.

-Alternative 5th Year students must submit to Office of Graduate Studies three "Graduate Reference Forms" according to the requirements set forth in the Graduate Bulletin.
+Alternative Class A students must submit to Office of Graduate Studies three "Graduate Reference Forms" according to the requirements set forth in the Graduate Bulletin.

 This form is available in the Office of Graduate Studies (256-782-5329) or online.